Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and

+For a non-local state, such as Bloch or BCS states, the integral $\langle r \rangle:=\int_{\infty}\varphi^*r\varphi dr$ is divergent, which prevents a direct definition as $J\sim\langle\dot{r}\rangle$ and necessitates alternative approaches to extract observable ``current" from the wavefunction.
+A common method (for intra-band) is velocity operator $\hat{v}$ \cite{7,8},

-Equation (\ref{eq1}) gives $j(r)$ \cite{7,8} (or its Fourier transform $j(k)$) \cite{11,12,13}, which is a field rather than a single expectation value like $J$.
-Since $j(r)$ assigns a definite momentum (via $\hat{v}$) to a definite position, $r$ is usually interpreted as a coarse-grained spot, and $j(r)$ provides a semi-classical distribution of currents with the coherence length as a limiting resolution.
-Here, $\varphi$ is Ginzburg-Landau order parameter (OP) \cite{5,14} with effective charge and mass: $q=-2e$, $m=2m_e$.
-It is unclear how to adopt $\varphi$ for actual wavefunctions of all electrons $r_1,r_2...$, not to mention the indefinite particle numbers in the BCS states \cite{15}.
+Equation (\ref{eq1}) outputs a field $j(r)$ (or Fourier transform $j(k)$) \cite{11,12,13} rather than an expectation value $J$.
+A crucial difference is that standard quantum expectation involves ${\int}_{\infty}dr$, but Eq. (\ref{eq1}) does not.
+Consequently, $v(r)$ is not guaranteed to be real-valued, and $\Re$ must be imposed.
+In concept, $j(r)$ assigns a definite momentum (via $\hat{v}$) to a definite position, violating uncertainty principle, thus $r$ is interpreted as a coarse-grained spot.
+In context of SC, $j(r)$ gives a semi-classical distribution of currents with a resolution of the coherence length.

-Moreover, Eq.~(\ref{eq1}) contains gauge-dependent $\textbf{A}$, reflecting the broken U(1) gauge symmetry in SC.
-This raises a crucial concern: how to transition from a gauge-variant state to a gauge-invariant current formulation? \cite{16,17,18} Ideally, a formulation should eliminate the reliance on the dichotomy between supercurrent $j_s$ and normal current $j_n$, such as in London equations \cite{1,5}.
-A unified operator for super and normal currents aligns better with quantum mechanics as well as the fact that $j_s+j_n$ together constitute the current in Maxwell’s equations \cite{1,2,5}.

-In this work, we discover a gauge-respecting phase-based formula of computing currents directly from BCS waves.
-It is a generalization of “bounded charge” formulations; consequently, charge movements in insulators and superconductors can be handled with the same formula There is no need (and indeed no way) to distinguish free or bounded charges.
-Interestingly, a (generalized) “group velocity” current is derived from Berry phase, without invoking “wave packages” \cite{19,20,21,22,23}.
-An additional current due to correlation is recognized, suggesting that a definition based on momentum or velocity operators \cite{7,8}, such as Eq.~(\ref{eq1}), is incomplete.
+Thus, the locality of $\hat{v}$ inevitably involves semi-classical approximations.
+For example, applying it to Bloch waves $\frac{\hbar}{m}{\int}{\langle}\hat{v}{\rangle}dr$ leads to the ``group velocity" $\frac{1}{\hbar}{\partial}_kE(k)$ of a wave packet \cite{19,20}.
+Equation (\ref{eq1}) respects probability conservation $\dot{\rho}+{\nabla}{\cdot}j(r)=0$ thus provides a plausible local forms of currents, commonly useful in expressing free energy density.
+However, in view of the divergence of $\hat{v}$ for neutral spinful particles ($q=0, s{\neq}0$) \cite{10}, such as neutron (due to extra term ${\sim}1/qs$) \cite{7}, non-local contribution might be indispensable.

+Another approximation peculiar for SC is that $\varphi$ is Ginzburg-Landau order parameter (OP) \cite{5,14} with effective charge and mass: $q=-2e$, $m=2m_e$, rather than the many-body electronic wavefunction $\varphi(r_1,r_2...)$.
+The coordinate $r$ in $\varphi(r)$, $\textbf{A}(r)$, etc., is a general spatial position, not for a specific electron.
+It is unclear how to adopt $\hat{v}$ for multiple coordinates $r_1,r_2...$.
+For example, it is unknown how to modify vector potential $\textbf{A}(r)$ for higher dimensions in respecting gauge \cite{16,17,18}, not speaking of how to handle infinite particles or vacuum.
+(Note that $\hat{v}$ is void for a vacuum state, however, shortly we will see the “nothing” state still gives subtle influence on $J$ given it enters a superposition.)